emqx/cloud-docs/en_US/vas/event_history.md

 :::

-Event History is a value-added service provided by the EMQX Platform.
+Event History is a service provided by the EMQX Platform.
 It records the client or message events, providing in-depth data insights for MQTT connections.
 This page introduces how to use the Event History.

 ## Benefits